 Customer reviews are more important to millennials when selecting kitchen products compared to other age brackets.
 In the bathroom, the cost of a product is paramount for millennial buyers when compared to other generational groups.

-"Our market research helps our members stay ahead of important trends and changes in the $31 billion kitchen and bath marketplace," said NKBA CEO Bill Darcy.
+"Our market research helps our members stay ahead of important trends and changes in the $31 billion kitchens and bath marketplace," said NKBA CEO Bill Darcy.
 "Our market intelligence and research studies interpret current trends, and predict what we can expect in the near future."